Zenovia’s secret (Chapter 13)

 Melbourne – Australia, October – December 2020

-After sending the e-mail to Helen, everything had become clear in Zena’s mind.
+After sending the e-mail to Eleni, everything had become clear in Zena’s mind.
 Her goal was to visit Cyprus and discover all that she could find out there.
 This strange situation of the pandemic and quarantine simply gave her time to read the letters that were in the box that her father had left her.

 Nevertheless, this stagnation had begun to become irritating.
 When cases were reduced, some freedoms were given to trafficking, when a new mutation appeared and cases increased, immediately everyone was locked in their homes.
 For Zena this would be unbearable, without Alexis.
 If she had been completely alone all these months she would go crazy.
 Alexis’ presence colored her life and gave meaning to her dull days.